 In the 2016/2017 season he performed a bass part in G. Verdi’s Requiem at a Verdi Gala in Deauville in France, then as Doctor Grenvil in G. Verdi’s La traviata with an opera company Renouveau Lyrique, as Mephistopheles in Ch.
 Gounod’s Faust in the Netherlands (a cooperation with Silesian Opera in Bytom), as Gottardo in G. Rossini’s La gazza ladra at the Opéra de Massy and Zuniga in Carmen at the Castle Opera in Szczecin.

-In the 2018/2019 season Guillaume Dussau will perform the part of Carelli in the world premiere of Laurent Petitgirard’s opera Guru at the Castle Opera in Szczecin.
+Amongst Guillaume Dussau’s engagements in the 2018/2019 season is the part of Carelli in the world premiere of Laurent Petitgirard’s opera Guru at the Castle Opera in Szczecin.

 ∗ This biography can be edited only by Studio Kultura